MicahOlson/mr-robogers-neighborhood/README.md

     * Alternatively, you can navigate to the project directory through your system's GUI file manager, then double-click `index.html` to open it in your default browser

   * You can also open the project in your code editor of choice to view or edit the code.
-Here are some recommended code editors:
+Here are some recommended editors:
     * [Visual Studio Code](https://code.visualstudio.com) - "Code editing.
 Redefined."
     * [Atom](https://atom.io) - "A hackable text editor for the 21st Century"
     * [SublimeText](https://www.sublimetext.com) - "A sophisticated text editor for code, markup and prose"